Computing

 For big things like site backups, SEO, site protection, mail campaigns and subs, it’s impractical to write your own solution.
 But it seems there are numerous plugins that do the job right and have been for some time, making it likely they’ll continue to exist for a while, and not be buggy.

-But it’s good to keep track of what all your plugins do, and remove the unused ones ASAP.
-To keep these details, there’s a useful plugin, called, Plugin Notes, that as the name implies, lets you keep notes on each plugin.
+To keep those details, like noting plugins for potential removal, there’s a useful plugin, called Plugin Notes Plus, that, as the name implies, lets you keep notes on each plugin.
 Its really an essential tool for WordPress.

 Set It & Forgot It: Update Your PHP Version on WordPress Localhost